Jomata/genshin-switch/README.md

 Note that you need administrator privileges to compile, it is recommended to compile in VS and then execute the following script.

-dotNET_Reactor is used to compile and bundle into a single exe version.
+`Costura.Fody` is used to bundle into a single executable file.

 Script: [app_build.bat](app_build.bat)